ymir-linux/void-packages/README.md

-## The XBPS source packages collection
+## The XBPS source libre packages collection

-This repository contains the XBPS source packages collection to build binary packages for the Void Linux distribution.
+This repository contains the XBPS source packages collection to build binary packages for the Void Linux distribution, minus all of the linux kernel packages containing binary blobs.

 The included `xbps-src` script will fetch and compile the sources, and install its files into a `fake destdir` to generate XBPS binary packages that can be installed or queried through the `xbps-install(1)` and `xbps-query(1)` utilities, respectively.

+The included `void-liberation` (dependency: dmenu) script will clone this repository, install linux-libre and remove the nonfree linux and linux-firmware packages.

 See [Contributing](https://github.com/void-linux/void-packages/blob/master/CONTRIBUTING.md)
 for a general overview of how to contribute and the